Langer ready for sacrifice, compromise to keep cricket going - WHIZ News

 As he sees it, “We’ve got to make some sacrifices for the greater good of the game.”

-Langer said the Australian men’s squad was better equipped than most teams in sports to handle the isolation because of the amount of time they routinely spend away from home.
+Langer said the Australian men’s squad was better equipped than most to handle the isolation because of the amount of time they routinely spend away from home.

-Senior batters Steve Smith and David Warner and the veteran bowling group of pacemen Pat Cummins, Mitchell Starc and Josh Hazlewood and spinner Nathan Lyon are all very experienced hands.
+Senior batters Steve Smith and David Warner and the veteran bowling group of pacemen Pat Cummins, Mitchell Starc and Josh Hazlewood and spinner Nathan Lyon are all very experienced tourists.

 “A lot of us will be ready for it.
 I guess some of the the younger guys coming in, it’ll be a challenge for them,” he said.
 “We’ll have to educate them.
 Put an arm around them, get around them and make sure they’re OK, and just keep an eye on them.”